I have a good friend named Jesse who, like many of us, tends to become obsessed with a big buck.

 Then one night he just appeared on camera!
 To say we were excited is an understatement!
 Jesse had found his obsession for this season!

-The only problem was Scar was only showing up occasionally and only at night, but Jesse had a plan.
+The only problem was Scar was only showing up occasionally and only at night.
+This deer was nocturnal, but Jesse had a plan.

 Scar was hanging around with two other bucks and Jesse thought that he might know where they were bedding.
 There was only one way to find out!